Online Help | Web App

 Introduced in 2024.2

 Use the Authentication page under Apps and Portals > Web App in the Admin Center to manage how technicians can sign in to the Web App.
+On this page, you can configure password-based authentication settings and enable protection against brute-force sign-in attempts by limiting repeated failed sign-ins.

 The availability of this page depends on the authentication method that was selected for this Web App instance on the server side, during the configuration.
 The Authentication page is available only when the Web App is configured for the Standard Authentication.